 This worked up to a point but created a lot of break points where manual intervention is required.
 This is illustrated in the diagram below.

 For example, a customer may complete an online form for a product change but behind the scenes, bank staff have to re-key the information into one or more systems.
-What RPA offers is the ability to automate this step by putting a computer robot instead of a human being.
+What RPA offers is the ability to automate this step by using a computer robot instead of a human being.
 This has always been theoretically possible via workflow technology and “screen scraping”.
 The advantage of RPA is that it can be combined with machine learning to become much quicker to learn (and hence automate) the myriads of combinations of customer type, product types and features, circumstances etc that made this automation so hard in the past.

 Video Conferencing with Customers